Bira/octopus-carnival/_drafts/dfrpg-adventurers-professions.md

 - **Wizards** are masters of weird lore, and have access to many many spells.

+A lot of these are familiar to people coming from D&D, and the individual articles about each will explain the differences.

 ## Anatomy of a Professional Template

 In this section we'll go over how templates are described, and mention some